 Bone marrow transplant.
 In severe cases, the body can’t make enough healthy blood cells.
 Treatment replaces diseased bone marrow cells with healthy cells from a matched donor.

 A positive outlook helps while supporting your child.
-Consider counseling, which can help you and your child deal with any worries or concerns.
+Counseling can help you and your child deal with any worries or concerns.
 And seek help from family, friends, community resources, or support groups.
 Many hospitals have child life programs to help kids cope with their condition.
 A hospital social worker can also answer questions and refer you to other supportive services, if needed.
 The more you learn about your child’s condition and its treatments, the more in control you may feel.